jorisvink/libkyrka/README.md

 # Building

-You will need openssl as its used for the traffic encryption.
+You will need libsodium as its used for the traffic encryption.

 ```
 $ make